Galloper Gold Corp.: Galloper Initiates Historic Gold Prospect Evaluation on Glover Island

-Vancouver, British Columbia--(Newsfile Corp. - October 23, 2025) - Galloper Gold Corp.
-(CSE: BOOM) (OTC Pink: GGDCF) (the "Company" or "Galloper") is pleased to announce it has initiated exploration evaluation of historic gold-mineralized prospects along trend of the Lunch Pond South Extension resource.
+Vancouver, British Columbia--(Newsfile Corp. - October 27, 2025) - Galloper Gold Corp.
+(CSE: BOOM) (OTC Pink: GGDCF) (the "Company" or "Galloper") announces that it has initiated exploration evaluation of historic gold-mineralized prospects along trend of the LPSE resource.

 Highlights include: